secretGeek/today-i-learned-staging/itunes/setup_as_new_ipad.md

-# setup as new ipad?
+# Setup as new ipad?

-we have an existing ipad, have used it for a year, but have never plugged it into a computer here. (it's a school ipad)
+We have an existing ipad, have used it for a year, but have never plugged it into a computer here. (it's a school ipad)

-we just plugged it in for the first time and were given two options:
+We just plugged it in for the first time and were given two options:

  1. restore from backup
  2. setup as new ipad